Family Medicine CAPSTONE

 FPR4110: Family Medicine Ambulatory

 Students participate in the care of outpatients in the Family Medicine clinic, including acute and chronic and perform outpatient procedures.
-Students will participate in morning report, the Family Medicine lecture series and clinical conferences.
-Access to videotaping patient interviews may be available to focus on improving interviewing skills and learning family dynamics.
+Students will participate in morning report, the Family Medicine lecture series and clinical conferences, as appropriate.

 FPR 4130: Family Medicine Sub-Internship